amazon-braket/amazon-braket-sdk-python/doc/genai_cheat_sheet.md

 ```

 Create an empty circuit (default constructor):
 `circuit = Circuit()`

-Create an circuit with arbitrary number of qubits.
-Note that number of qubits is not passed as an argument to the circuit constructor:
+Create an circuit with arbitrary number of qubits:
 `circuit = Circuit()`

-Please DO NOT pass number of qubits to the `Circuit()` constructor.
+DO NOT PASS NUMBER OF QUBITS TO CIRCUIT CONSTRUCTOR AS AN ARGUMENT `Circuit()`.
+AGAIN, NEVER PASS NUMBER OF QUBITS TO CIRCUIT CONSTRUCTOR AS AN ARGUMENT.

 Add X gate to circuit at qubit 0:
 `circuit.x(0)`

 Add H (Hadamard) gate to circuit at qubit 0:
 `circuit.h(0)`

-Add Rx gate to qubit 1 with a float angle 1.234	angle = 1.234:
+Add Rx gate to qubit 1 with a float angle, `angle = 1.234`:
 `circuit.rx(1, angle)`

-Add cnot gate to pair of qubits:
+Add CNot gate to pair of qubits:
 `circuit.cnot(0, 1)`.

-DO NOT use `cx` gate for CNot operation, always use `cnot` gate instead.
+DO NOT USE `cx` gate for CNot (CX or controlled NOT) operation, always use `cnot` gate instead.
+THIS IS A WRONG SYNTAX: `circuit.cx(0, 1)`.

 Add gates sequentially: X gate, Rx gate, cnot gate:
 `circuit.x(0).rx(1, 1.23).cnot(0, 1)`

 Get the list of available gates:
 `[attr for attr in dir(Gate) if attr[0].isupper()]`

 Get the inverse (adjoint) of the quantum circuit:
 `inverse_circuit = circuit.adjoint()`

 Create a single qubit gate from unitary matrix:
 ```
-matrix = np.eye(2)
+from braket.circuits.gates import Unitary matrix = np.eye(2)
 G = Unitary(matrix)
 ```

-Get the circuit unitary:
+Compute circuit unitary:
 `circuit.to_unitary()`

 Add a probability result type to qubit 0 (will return exact probabilities, corresponds to shots=0 case when running on a simulator):
 `circuit.probability(0)`

 Add probability result type to all qubits.
 Add probability result type only when measuring exact probabilities:
 ```
 for i in range(len(circuit.qubits)):
     circuit.probability(i)
 ```

 Show all result types attached to the circuit:
 `print(circuit._result_types)`

 Get circuit depth:
 `circuit.depth`

 Attach Expectation result type to measure both qubits [0, 1] in X basis.
 The expectation method allows to pass an arbitrary tensor product of Pauli operators applied to each qubit, e.g. X() @ Y() @ Z():
 ```
 circuit.expectation(X() @ X(), target=[0, 1]);
 circuit.expectation(X() @ Y() @ Z(), target=[0, 1, 2]);